 In Depth: Spine

 To facilitate this process, the spinal cord is divided into two kinds of pathways called tracts.
-Ascending tracts carry sensory input from the body to the brain, and descending tracts carry commands from the brain.
+Ascending tracts carry sensory input from the body to the brain, and descending tracts carry commands from the brain down to specific tissues and organs.

 The spinal cord, like the brain, has two major layers of protection.
 First are the vertebrae of the spine, and underneath those are three layers of tough membrane called the meninges.